 F. Applicants who have held any of the Foundation of the ASNR Research Awards, the RSNA Research Scholar, Research Fellow, or Research Seed Grant Award, GERRAF, or ARRS Grant Award in the past must declare their previous awards on the application.
 The applicant is considered ineligible if they are or will concurrently be holding any of previously mentioned grants, while applying to or holding a grant from the Foundation of the ASNR.

-G. Note: While institutional IRB approval is not required at the time of award proposal submission, IRB approval must be submitted to ASNR before fund disbursement for all grant recipients.
+G. Note: while institutional IRB approval is not required at the time of award proposal submission, IRB approval or waiver must be submitted to ASNR before fund disbursement for all grant recipients.

 H. No grant will be made without prior confirmation from the Program Director or Department Chair that the applicant’s proposal will be supported in full by the host institution.

 J. Grants will be approved for one year.
 A No-Cost Extension of the terms of the grant may be requested to extend the research period up to 12 months beyond the original ending date.
 Approval of an extension does not include the awarding of additional funds.
-A request for an extension must be made in writing to the Chairs of the ASNR Research Committee.
+A request for an extension must be made in writing to the Chairs of the Foundation of the ASNR.
 The request must state the reason(s) for the extension, length of extension requested, and review the progress in the original grant period.
 Requests must be submitted at least 30 days prior to the original ending date.
 Interim reports must be submitted every six months during the extension period.
-Please note that only one No-cost extension request will be considered per project.
+Please note that only one No-Cost Extension request will be considered per project.

 K. The grant is not transferable to another individual.